 I chose the name because I didn't want to be trapped into writing about one particular topic, though over time, this has morphed into what most folks would refer to as a "lifestyle" blog (how specific).

-I've written about knitting, gardening, cooking/baking, technology, wedding planning, budgeting/personal finance, friendship, old tv shows, and just about anything else that happens to be on my mind at any given time.
+I've written about knitting, gardening, cooking/baking, technology, wedding planning, budgeting/personal finance, friendship, old tv shows, pregnancy, parenting, and just about anything else that happens to be on my mind at any given time.

-I have a day job that I love very much, as the Director of People Operations at a little technology company called Disqus, which means I don't write as often as I'd like to.
+I have a day job as the VP of People at Stride, which means I don't write as often as I'd like to.
 But when I can, I do.
-I also co-founded the Organization Organizers, a resource, networking and meetup group for folks working in Business Operations at startups.
+I also co-founded the Organization Organizers, a resource, networking and meetup group for folks working in Business and People Operations.

 So welcome to my little corner of the internet.
 Find me on Twitter if you want short-form ramblings.
 Connect on LinkedIn if you're interested in professional networking.
 Email me (kimskitchensink [at] gmail [dot] com) if you're interested in sponsoring/advertising here, or want to send me things to review, or want to hire me to write things for your site.